 - Computerized Provider Order Entry - At PHCS the majority of physician orders and prescriptions are now "written" electronically.
 This improves accuracy, helps prevent errors associated with handwritten orders, and alerts doctors to drug interactions and dosage errors.

 - Safe Patient Handling - In conjunction with the state's Safe Patient Handling Act, PHCS has developed a comprehensive program designed to help patients move more safely and comfortably during their stay, while also helping prevent injuries to our staff members.
+For more information about safe patient handling, click here.

 What You Can Do